 12 ways to protect your organization from ransomware

-Cybercriminals are using more covert tactics, carefully targeting organizations they believe are likely to pay a significant amount of money.
-Making matters worse, some threat actors are stealing data before delivering a final payload of ransomware, threatening companies with data exposure if they don’t pay up.
+Cybercriminals are teaming up to exchange tactics and intelligence, targeting organizations they believe are likely to pay a significant amount of money.
+Making matters worse, they’re using the disruption caused by COVID-19 to help them steal data before delivering the final ransomware payload.
 As this trend becomes more common, companies will need to treat ransomware attacks as data breaches and report them as such.
 This could trigger hefty fines under regulations such as the General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA).

 Fortunately, there are steps you can take to defend against this kind of malware.
 Here are 12 tactics that can help protect your organization.